saundeae/Programming-Language-Project/README.md

 ### Operations

-As a math-based language, it’s important to know the artithmetic operators in R:
+As a math-based language, it’s important to know the arithmetic operators in R:

 - Addition: `+`